 - Feral Swine Control Act & Administrative Rules

 - Licensed Feral Swine Facilities

-ODAFF does not regulate hunting/trapping of feral swine; however, the 2011-2012 hunting regulations are displayed below for your convenience.
-Please visit the Oklahoma Department of Wildlife Conservation or contact your Local Game Warden for further details.
+- ODAFF does not regulate wild feral swine hunting.
+Please visit the Oklahoma Department of Wildlife Conservation for hunting regulations or contact your Local Game Warden.

 For questions about the program, contact: